Bath Course in Enhancing Academic Practice

 The Bath Course

-The Bath Course is a work-based course to develop your understanding of academic practice within your own distinct individual, departmental and disciplinary context.
-Successful completion will lead to Fellowship of the Higher Education Academy.
+The Bath Course is a work-based course to develop your understanding of academic practice within your individual, departmental and disciplinary context.
+Successful completion will lead to HEA Fellowship.

 The Bath Course will help you to:

 - develop the initial understanding, skills, knowledge and confidence to prepare you to become a competent and effective teacher and research manager